Registration questions and answers

 I’m an employer recruiting to a new PA or AA role.
 Do I need to specify that applicants must be registered?

 Before regulation begins, we’d recommend that you ask any new PAs or AAs to join the existing voluntary registers before they start work.
 This will ensure they meet the standards needed to practise in the UK.
 Once regulation starts, anyone who hasn’t already qualified or practised in the UK will need to register with us before they can work as a PA/AA.
-We know that some existing PAs and AAs will need time to meet our registration requirements, so we’ll allow them to practise for up to two years without registration.
+We know that some existing PAs and AAs will need time to meet our registration requirements, so we propose to allow them to practise for up to two years without registration.
 After that point, nobody will be able to work as a PA or AA in the UK without being on our register.